-Haggis is the second-most famous Scottish product (behind God’s drink, Scotch, of course).
+Haggis is the second most famous Scottish product (behind Scotch, of course).
 It’s made of sheep heart, liver, and lungs, and is mixed with a number of spices and seasonings.
-It sounds awful but is actually delicious, especially with a dram of Scotch on the side.
+It sounds awful but is actually delicious.
 It’s banned in the U.S. because of a rather arbitrary ban on the lungs of the sheep (though not the heart or liver).
-The government of the U.K. is trying to get their American counterparts to overturn the ban.

-Probably the silliest ban on the list, the French banned ketchup from their primary schools because they were afraid students will use it to mask their traditional French cuisine.
-The idea is that public schools are not only supposed to be feeding children, but teaching them about French cuisine, and ketchup ruins a lot of French cuisine.
+Probably the silliest ban on the list, the French banned ketchup from their primary schools because they were afraid students would use it to mask their traditional French cuisine.
+The idea is that public schools are not only supposed to be feeding children, but teaching them about French cuisine, and ketchup is thought to overwhelm the traditional flavors.
 Ironically, students are still allowed to use ketchup on their French fries.

 Sassafras root was traditionally used to make root beer until it was discovered that an element of Sassafras oil can cause cancer in rats.
-The FDA banned the use of it in foods after this was discovered, though companies have found a workaround by removing safrole (the carcinogenic element of the oil) from their product.
-This is totally legal, and you’re able to buy some types of sassafras root beer on the market today.
+The Food and Drug Administration banned the use of it in foods after this was discovered, though companies have found a workaround by removing safrole (the carcinogenic element of the oil) from their product.
+This is totally legal, and it is possible to buy some types of sassafras root beer on the market today.